-Subrecipients who receive ESG, and ESG-CV assistance must understand it is their primary responsibility to enforce ALL obligations and regulations in complying with the intent of Congress as declared by the HEARTH Act Final Rule.
+Subrecipients who receive ESG, assistance must understand it is their primary responsibility to enforce ALL obligations and regulations in complying with the intent of Congress as declared by the HEARTH Act Final Rule.

-Subrecipients must ensure that activities undertaken meet the primary objectives of the Act, its regulations, and the State's ESG and ESG-CV program objectives.
+Subrecipients must ensure that activities undertaken meet the primary objectives of the Act, its regulations, and the State's ESG program objectives.

-If the State determines that a subrecipient of ESG and/or ESG-CV funds has failed to comply with any provision of this subpart, the State shall notify the non-profits' chief executive officer of the noncompliance and shall request the officer to ensure conformity in a timely manner.
+If the State determines that a subrecipient of ESG funds has failed to comply with any provision of this subpart, the State shall notify the non-profits' chief executive officer of the noncompliance and shall request the officer to ensure conformity in a timely manner.

-Remedial actions and sanctions for failure to meet the ESG/ESG-CV:RAMP program requirements will be designed to prevent a continuation of the deficiency; mitigate, to the extent possible, its adverse effects or consequences; and prevent its recurrence.
+Remedial actions and sanctions for failure to meet the ESG program requirements will be designed to prevent a continuation of the deficiency; mitigate, to the extent possible, its adverse effects or consequences; and prevent its recurrence.

-Mississippi Home Corporation may instruct the subrecipient to submit and comply with proposals for actions to correct, mitigate, and prevent noncompliance with ESG, and ESG-CV requirements including but not limited to the following:
+Mississippi Home Corporation may instruct the subrecipient to submit and comply with proposals for actions to correct, mitigate, and prevent noncompliance with ESG requirements including but not limited to the following:

-- Prepare and follow a schedule of actions for carrying out activities affected by the noncompliance, including schedules, timetables, and milestones necessary to implement the affected activities; - Establish and follow a management plan that assigns responsibilities for carrying out the remedial actions; - Cancel or revise activities likely to be affected by the noncompliance, before expending ESG/ESG-CV funds for the activities; - Reprogram ESG/ESG-CV funds that have not yet been expended from affected activities to other eligible activities; - Suspend disbursement of ESG/ESG-CV funds for some or all activities;
+- Prepare and follow a schedule of actions for carrying out activities affected by the noncompliance, including schedules, timetables, and milestones necessary to implement the affected activities; - Establish and follow a management plan that assigns responsibilities for carrying out the remedial actions: - Cancel or revise activities likely to be affected by the noncompliance, before expending ESG funds for the activities;

-• Reduce or terminate the remaining grant of sub-recipient and reallocate those funds to other subrecipients.
+- Reprogram ESG funds that have not yet been expended from affected activities to other eligible activities; - Suspend disbursement of ESG funds for some or all activities; - Reduce or terminate the remaining grant of sub-recipient and reallocate those funds to other subrecipients.